CultureAsData-UIUC/is310-fall-2024-group-5/pivoted_group_project/data_demo.md

 ### Challenges faced

 - Ensuring all entries were relevant to the chosen league
-- Manual verification of URLs and publication details, which was time-consuming
 - Had to work through thousands of pages of data